Karolina Gočeva: 2020–2022: Pesni za Ljubov i Kopnež

+2022–2023: "Od nebo do dno" and MRT performance

 On 25 August 2022, Gočeva released "Od nebo do dno" (From Heaven to Bottom), a pop dance song produced by Robert Bilbilov and written by Vladimir Danilovikj and Vesna Malinova.
 The song marked her first return to the genre after 12 years and it was the singer's intention to make it in line with the trends in music across the world.
 A dance-inspired music video was also simultaneously released with the song.
 Music critics and the singer's fanbase were pleased with the song which they saw as a refreshment following her year-long hiatus of making new music.
 The same day, a Serbian-language version of the song, titled "Ti si moj" (You Are Mine) was released through Magic Records.
-On 8 November, it was announced through a press release on Avalon Production, that the album titled Pesni za Ljubov i Kopnež, would be promoted through a concert at the Macedonian Philharmony on 23 December 2022.
-The following day, the album was released through all digital platforms in North Macedonia.
-On 31 December 2022, Gočeva appeared on MRT1 where she gave a 90-minute long show.
 On 25 January 2023, Gočeva performed "Ti si moj" at the first evening of the 2023 Music Awards Ceremony held in Belgrade.
+Her performance and fashion style received very positive comments from a journalist of Sloboden pechat who deemed them to be "perfect".
+In addition, Gočeva served as the show's presenter together with Croatian singer Petar Grašo while handing the award for Best Rap/Hip-Hop Song of the Year.

+On 31 December 2022, Gočeva appeared on MRT1 where she gave a 90-minute long show for New Year's Eve.
+In addition to her own songs "I Ke Bide Se Vo Red", "Za Nas", "Od Nebo Do Dno", "Sakaj Me", "Milenium so Tebe" and "Kazi Mi", the singer also gave four collaborative performances: "Krv Da Ni Se Stori" with Pijan Slavej, "Kilometri" with Vlatko Lozanovski, "Nekogas ke Pomine" with Lara Ivanova and "Doživotno" with Elena Risteska.
+Live performances of all songs were released on the singer's official YouTube channel on 26 July 2023.